Jurassic001/Jurassic001/README.md

 - I'm currently working on code (among other things) for the [2024 Advanced Vertical Robotics competition](https://theavr.org/2024), as part of Highland Park High School Robotics
 - I'm learning C++ and using PX4, MavLink, and QGroundControl to automate drone movement and task execution
 - I'm VERY interested in the automation of repetitive tasks and high user-friendliness
+- I'm working on a little passion project at the moment, [**simple_ytdl**](https://github.com/Jurassic001/simple_ytdl), a lightweight & easy-to-use program for downloading Youtube videos and audio at high quality!
+Feel free to check it out!
 - I'm currently applying to college!
 I hope to major in Electrical & Computer Engineering, so that I can focus on my interests in robotics and programming